 Undergraduate Admission for Minors

 Students who intend to earn a minor in professional education at The University of Tampa must apply to UT’s Department of Education.
-Application forms are available at Professional Education Minor Application, and included the required submission of the following documentation:
+Application forms are available at Professional Education Minor Application.
+Students must include the required submission of the following documentation:

 - A completed admission to professional education minor application, which includes a criminal record information form.